 - Driving results and pushing for goal achievement by acting as a motivator or coach

 - Avoiding toxic leadership behavior like being arrogant, bossy, or rude

 Pros and Cons of Charismatic Leadership

 There are advantages and disadvantages to having a charismatic personality in business.
 While being a charismatic leader is usually considered a good thing, this leadership style also has a dark side.
 Because those who practice charismatic leadership are so influential, they can often manipulate people into doing what they want or find themselves lost in a power trip.
-However, with proper self-management, companies and their people can benefit from charismatic leaders.
+However, with proper self-management, companies and their people can benefit from charismatic leaders and their behavior.
 Learn more about this below.

 - Leaders inspire their employees to reach their full potential.

 - People feel emotionally fulfilled by the work they’re doing to better the world.